amitha-nayak/ClassicModels/README.md

 To know more about the database, do check out [Richard T. Watson's website](https://www.richardtwatson.com/dm6e/Reader/ClassicModels.html)

-This database contains 8 tables.

-(customers, employees, offices, orders, orderdetails, payments, products, productLine)
+This database contains 8 tables (customers, employees, offices, orders, orderdetails, payments, products, productLine)

 I have added additional features to this database, that ensure
 - Automatic updation of Product Inventory